Annual Report 2006-07

 PROGRESS TILL DATE

-• Project Implementation and Monitoring Committee (PIMC) has been formed comprising of NABARD DDM, Branch Manager Punjab National Bank, Bhoura, PRADAN, OASiS and Insurance professionals to guide and monitor the project.
-The first PIMC meeting was held on Feb 11, 2006 to discuss the project and decide roles and responsibilities of PIMC members.
+• The Project Implementation and Monitoring Committee comprising of NABARD DDM, Branch Manager Punjab National Bank, Bhoura, OASiS, PRADAN and Insurance professionals, guides and monitors the project on a regular basis.

 While planning the social security system model, it was observed that the Disabled were not being given any social security cover through the Insurance.
-This led OASiS to initiate a fight against the injustice.
-The efforts led to a decision at a National workshop to file a Public interest Litigation in the Supreme Court demanding insurances to the disabled at par with the able bodied.
+This led OASiS to initiate a fight against the injustice and get the Disabled in the country their right to Social Security.

 PROGRESS TILL DATE